virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - `useProxiedAtomicModel` when creating a component with an atomic model value
   - `useProxiedComplexModel` when creating a component with an array or object model value
   - `removeListenersFromAttrs` when binding attrs without listener
+- Update Wizard steps beginning from 0 instead of 1

 # Troubleshooting & Solutions